-Our College Grove Branch will not reopen and only offer Holds-2-Go.
+Our College Grove Branch will not reopen and only offers Holds-2-Go.

 Patrons may enter the Main Library in Franklin: Monday-Thursday from 10 am to 7 pm, Fridays and Saturdays from 10-5:30, and Sundays 1-5:30 All other Branches except College Grove are open pre-pandemic hours of operation.

-All visitor temperatures are checked with a touchless thermometer and they must answer the five covid/health questions before they can enter their Library Branch.
+All visitor temperatures are checked with a touchless thermometer and they must answer the five covid/health questions before they may enter their Library Branch.

-Face masks are required in all county facilities (see the fourth paragraph) and per the new Declaration of Public Health Emergency.
-We have free TN masks, should you need one.
-Face masks are to cover from the n nose to the chin unless exempted in the aforementioned Declaration.
-Face masks are not be removed during your Library visit for the protection of staff and other visitors.
+Face masks are required in all County facilities per the most recent Declaration of Public Health Emergency unless exempted.
+Face masks are to cover from the nose to the chin and are not be removed during your Library visit for the protection of staff and other visitors.

 Library patrons have access to all public areas of the facility excluding the Meeting Room, Activity Room, and Learning Center.
 These areas are in use by the Library for quarantining materials and furniture storage.
 Visitors should look online at the Library website for their materials so they can quickly locate and borrow them.
-Visits are to be limited to one hour or less so that others may enter the facility.
+Visits should be limited to one hour or less.

 Other changes include: